Posted/Effective: December 5, 2023

 (For the previous (January 13, 2022) version of these Terms and Conditions of Use, click here).

-Welcome to the website of Criteria Corp, a [California] corporation with web based pre-employment testing subscription applications and services.
-Criteria Corp, together with its affiliate entities (collectively, “Criteria”) offer this site, related services, and applications to you (the “Customer”) for use subject to your compliance with these Terms and Conditions of Use (“Agreement”), and reserves the right to limit or terminate your use if you fail to comply with this Agreement.
+Welcome to our website offering web-based subscription applications and services for employment testing and assessments, and on demand video interviewing provided by Criteria Corp, a California corporation, and its affiliate entity-Criteria Australia Pty Ltd (“Criteria AU”), an Australian corporation (ABN 58 089 022 202) (collectively, “We” or “Company”).
+The Company offers this site, related services and mobile applications to you (the “Customer”) (collectively, “Parties”) for use subject to your compliance with these Terms and Conditions of Use (“Agreement”).
+We reserve the right to limit or terminate your use if you fail to comply with this Agreement.
 Please take the time to review this Agreement carefully.
-Criteria may revise this Agreement at any time by updating this posting as indicated in Section 13.10.
+We may revise this Agreement by notifying you as indicated in Section 13.10.